Celtic studies: Celtic studies in the Germanosphere and the Netherlands

 German Celtic studies (Keltologie) is seen by many as having been established by Johann Kaspar Zeuss (1806–1856).
-In 1847, he was appointed professor of linguistics at the Ludwig Maximilian University of Munich.
+In 1847, he was appointed professor of linguistics at LMU Munich.
 Until the middle of the 19th century, Celtic studies progressed largely as a subfield of linguistics.
 Franz Bopp (1791–1867) carried out further studies in comparative linguistics to link the Celtic languages to the Proto-Indo-European language.
 He is credited with having finally proven Celtic to be a branch of the Indo-European language family.
 From 1821 to 1864, he served as a professor of oriental literature and general linguistics in Berlin.

 In 1896, Kuno Meyer and Ludwig Christian Stern founded the Zeitschrift für celtische Philologie (ZCP), the first academic journal solely devoted to aspects of Celtic languages and literature, and still in existence today.
 In the second half of the century, significant contributions were made by the Orientalist Ernst Windisch (1844–1918).
 He held a chair in Sanskrit at the University of Leipzig; but he is best remembered for his numerous publications in the field of Celtic studies.
 In 1901, the Orientalist and Celtologist Heinrich Zimmer (1851–1910) was made professor of Celtic languages at Friedrich Wilhelm University in Berlin, the first position of its kind in Germany.
 He was followed in 1911 by Kuno Meyer (1858–1919), who, in addition to numerous publications in the field, was active in the Irish independence movement.

 Perhaps the most important German-speaking Celticist was Swiss scholar Rudolf Thurneysen (1857–1940).
 A student of Windisch and Zimmer, Thurneysen was appointed to the chair of comparative linguistics at the University of Freiburg in 1887; he succeeded to the equivalent chair at the University of Bonn in 1913.
 His notability arises from his work on Old Irish.
 For his masterwork, Handbuch des Altirischen ("Handbook of Old Irish", 1909), translated into English as A Grammar of Old Irish, he located and analysed a multitude of Old Irish manuscripts.
 His work is considered as the basis for all succeeding studies of Old Irish.